Our mission is to develop and implement innovative precision medicine strategies for patients suffering from cancer.

 Vijaya Tirunagaru, PhD

-Vjaya Tirunagaru, PhD – VP, Head of Biology and Non-Clinical Development
+Vjaya Tirunagaru, PhD – Senior Vice President and Head of Research

 Vijaya joined Rain Therapeutics in 2018 as vice president, head of biology and non-clinical development.
 Vijaya brings more than 18 years of experience working in the pharmaceutical industry across multiple therapeutic areas.
 Prior to joining Rain, she was associate vice president and head of discovery biology at GVK Biosciences, where she was responsible for overseeing a portfolio of 10 discovery programs across oncology, metabolic disorders and pain therapeutic areas.
 She began her pharmaceutical career at AstraZeneca where she was biology leader for project teams from concept to Phase 2, led discovery programs and was a member of psychiatry disease area strategy team.
 Vijaya received her PhD in biochemistry from the Center for Cellular and Molecular Biology, Hyderabad, India.